skyportal/skyportal/doc/permissions.md

 RLS allows SkyPortal developers to define policies that restrict, with row- and user / token-level granularity, which rows of a table (e.g., photometry, spectra, groups, followup requests, data streams, etc.) that a user can read, update, create, and delete.
 SkyPortal uses baselayer's ORM-based framework for RLS within API transactions.
 With baselayer's RLS framework, SkyPortal developers can

-* Be sure that access policies will be automatically and consistently enforced whenever a protected record is accessed in an API transaction
+* Be sure that access policies will be consistently enforced when protected records are accessed in an API transaction
 * Efficiently filter database queries by RLS accessibility to ensure that API endpoints only return records that users can access
 * Take advantage of vectorization to efficiently apply policy checks and filters to bulk queries of records
 * Define arbitrarily complex, relational, and scalable row-level CRUD access policies on any SkyPortal table